Low-barrier hydrogen bond: Enzyme catalysis

 Low-barrier hydrogen bonds have been proposed to be relevant to enzyme catalysis in two types of circumstance.
 Firstly, a low-barrier hydrogen bond in a charge relay network within an active site could activate a catalytic residue (e.g. between acid and base within a catalytic triad).
-Secondly, the formation of a LBHB could form during catalysis to stabilise a transition state (e.g. with substrate transition state in an oxyanion hole).
+Secondly, an LBHB could form during catalysis to stabilise a transition state (e.g. with substrate transition state in an oxyanion hole).
 Both of these mechanisms are contentious, with theoretical and experimental evidence split on whether they occur.
 Since the 2000s, the general consensus has been that LBHBs are not used by enzymes to aid catalysis.
 However, in 2012, a low-barrier hydrogen bond has been proposed to be involved in phosphate-arsenate discrimination for a phosphate transport protein.
 This finding might indicate the possibility of low-barrier hydrogen bonds playing a catalytic role in ion size selection for some very rare cases.